Nick1214/TelegramBot/README.md

-# TelegramBot for getting last game and world news.
+## What is it about?
+This is a simple program, wich parses RBC and StopGame.ru sites for getting last world and game news

+## Libraries
+- instaloader
+- pytelebot